o3de/loft-arch-vis-sample/README.md

 ## License

-For terms please see the LICENSE*.TXT file at the root of this distribution.
+For terms please see the LICENSE*.TXT files within this distribution.